Generating Fearful Images: Investigating Potential Emotional Biases in Image-Generation Models: Discussion and Limitations

 \subsection{Limitations in Emotion Labeling: Mapping Across Diverse Emotion Sets}

 EmoSet employs the Mikel model with eight categories, i.e., amusement, awe, contentment, excitement, anger, disgust, fear, sadness, where the former four are positive emotions and the latter four are negative ones.
 The Paletz model, however, contains 22 distinct emotions; GoEmotions contains 27 distinct emotions; and SemEval contains 11 emotions.
 Additionally, there are inconsistencies across different datasets and model configurations in terms of which emotions are even contained.
 GoEmotions, Paletz, and SemEval all lack awe and contentment, and SemEval furthermore lacks amusement and excitement.
-These inconsistencies pose a minimal concern in our prompt-image emotion comparison analysis, as $\rho$ correlations are evaluated regardless of emotion synonymity and are left to further analysis by the reader.
-However, in evaluating auto-captioning pipelines, this poses a notable challenge, as discreet emotions in Paletz, GoEmotions, and SemEval need to be mapped to corresponding emotions in EmoSet even if they aren't directly present in order to evaluate F1 scores.

-To resolve these inconsistencies, we discard extraneous emotion configurations from the models that don't map to EmoSet Labels.
-For EmoSet labels that do not have an exact match to a DeMuX-MeMO configuration, we map a corresponding emotion from the configuration.
-Table \ref{tab:my_table} identifies mappings made across models and datasets for pipeline evaluation.

-The cause behind low F1 scores for the auto-captioning pipeline could lie within the fundamental multi-class vs. multi-label modality issue, the mapping inconsistency issue, or a tertiary, unidentified issue.
+In an ideal case, if discreet emotions corresponded 1 to 1 across modalities, we could compare directly and confirm if individual emotions were produced disproportionately in images relative to text.
+Since mappings aren't exact, we instead collapse to binaries (positive and negative emotions) and those discreet emotions which are shared to accurately compare miss-rates.
+We also utilize $\rho$ correlations as they are evaluated regardless of emotion synonymity and are left to further analysis by the reader.